 - If the user accepts, they are shown targeted and personalized advertisements.

 - If they decline, they would be shown only non-personalized advertisements (this is a feature available through Google’s ads SDK).

 The third screen would give users the option of accepting or declining sharing of their information with affiliates and partners of the client for better targeted/tailored ads/promos.

 - If the user accepts this, we send information to the DMP tool which is shared by the client and their affiliates.
 This information may be used to better target ads/promos for individual users.

 - If the user declines, we do not send any information to the Data Management Platform.

 Another requirement as part of GDPR is to collect and store all the information related to user consent.
-We have worked with services such as Gigya, which basically stores user preferences and acts as consent management platform.
-This is good especially if you don’t have a user authentication and storage of your own.
+We have worked with services such as Gigya, which essentially stores user preferences and acts as a consent management platform.
+This is good especially if you don’t have user authentication and storage of your own.

-In summary, GDPR is a great policy for consumers in the respective countries however, it is a very resource intensive effort for enterprises to comply with the policies with their products.
-The features we implemented for our clients along with the integration with a account management platform, changed the way advertisements are served based on user preferences, and changed the way user data is reported to DMP tools.
+In summary, GDPR is a great policy for consumers in the respective countries.
+However, it is a very resource-intensive effort for enterprises to comply with the policies with their products.
+The features we implemented for our clients along with the integration with an account management platform.
+Changed the way advertisements are served based on user preferences and changed the way user data is reported to DMP tools.
 We also gave users the option to change their settings at any time.